rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

         This will execute a system command with the provided arguments.
         These commands either raise an error or return ``0``.

-        Note that ``spawn`` is used internally,
-        which means the shell is not involved and things like shell redirection will not work here.
+        Since internally ``spawn`` is used to call the OS command, the shell is not involved and things like shell redirection will not work here.
         There is also no reason to use shell quoting in arguments, just separate them by commas.
         If you need shell features, call ``bash -c "‹command›"``